miranda-ng/miranda-ng/tools/WinSCP/readme.txt

 WinSCP homepage is http://winscp.net/

-See the file 'licence.txt' for the licence conditions.
+See the file 'license.txt' for the license conditions.